gmdelia/GitHub-Enterprise-Study/README.md

 An outside collaborator refers to an individual who is not a member of your organization but has access to one or more repositories owned by your organization.
 The level of access granted to each outside collaborator can be customized to suit your needs.
 When adding an outside collaborator to a repository, you'll also need to include them in any forks of the repository that you want them to access.
 If you're adding an outside collaborator to a private or internal fork of a repository, please note that the collaborator must be a member of the enterprise or a collaborator on the upstream repository.

-It's important to be aware that adding an outside collaborator to a private or internal repository consumes one of your paid licenses.
-To learn more about this, consult "About per-user pricing."
+It's important to be aware that **adding an outside collaborator to a private or internal repository consumes one of your paid licenses**.

 ### Special Considerations

 - **Invitation Restrictions:** Organization owners have the ability to control who can invite collaborators.
-For a deeper understanding, explore "Setting permissions for adding outside collaborators."

 - **Two-Factor Authentication:** If your organization mandates two-factor authentication, all outside collaborators must enable this feature before accepting invitations to collaborate on a repository.
-For further insights, read "Requiring two-factor authentication in your organization."

 ### Adding Outside Collaborators to a Repository